sadoyan/aralez/README.md

 # Gazan - The beast-mode reverse proxy.

-Is a Reverse proxy, service mesh based on Cloudflare's Pingora
+Gazan is a Reverse proxy, service mesh based on Cloudflare's Pingora

 **What Gazan means?**
 <ins>Gazan = Գազան = beast / wild animal in Armenian / Often used as a synonym to something great.</ins>.